5 Perfect Speech and Language Activities for Your Child During Fall

 Autumn Speech and Language Activities for Children

-Find a large bin or basket in your house and fill it up with leaves from outside.
+Find a large bin or basket in your house and fill it up with leaves.
 Find objects around the house that you can hide under the leaves.
 Have your child find the different objects and describe what they found.
-If your child is working on generating short phrases or sentences, they can work on the sentence “I found _______”.
+If your child is working on generating short phrases or sentences, they can work on the sentence, “I found _______.”
 If your child is working on a specific target sound (e.g., the /f/ sound), hide different objects under the leaves that start with that target sound.
-Once they find the object, have them say the name of the object to practice their target sound.
+Once they find the object, have them say the name of the object to practice the target sound.

 - Apple/Pumpkin Picking

 If you enjoy going apple or pumpkin picking with your children, this is another way to work on speech and language skills in a natural environment.
 If your child is working on prepositional words, such as "in," "on," or "off," this would be a great opportunity to work on these skills.
 You can ask your child to put apples in the basket, take apples off of the tree, or even something silly such as putting the apple on your head!
 Additionally, you can work on describing words such as "big" or "little" when choosing the perfect sized pumpkin to bring home.

 What could be better than playing in a pile of freshly raked leaves?
 This is the perfect opportunity to get children moving and having fun while working on their speech and language skills!
 If a child is working on different action words, have them perform different actions in the big pile of leaves.
 For example, they can jump into the leaves, run in the leaves, stomp on the leaves, or even sit on the leaves.
 Once they are done playing, you can have them follow directions to help you clean up the leaves.
 Additionally, if you are working on descriptive words, you can talk about the pile and its size (big or small).

 - Carving a Pumpkin